MMOG77/01-My-Blog/MWaters_Post4.md

 Every avid reader has a pet peeve when it comes to book marring.
 Some cannot stand to spill beverages on the pages.
 Some hate to see a tome with water damage.
 For some, the sight of a dog-eared page can ruin the experience

-> **Editorial:** Burning a book will not cause the ideas to disappear----especially not in the Digital Age.
+> **Editorial:** Burning a book will not cause the ideas to disappear&mdash;especially not in the digital age.

 **Sources/Further Reading (Arm yourself with knowledge!)**
 * [The Guardian](https://www.theguardian.com/books/2010/sep/10/book-burning-quran-history-nazis)